jampaniuday/OCI-Notes/OCI-Networking.md

 A Gateway is not required to access Public OCI Services such as Object Storage - see Service Gateway

+### Public IP Address

+An IP address that can be routed on the internet.

+Two types of Public IP:

+- ephemeral - exists only for the lifetime of the instance
+- reserved - persists and can be re-assigned to other instances

+Several OCI objects or services can have a Public IP Address.

+- Instance (not recommended in most cases)
+- OCI Public Load Balancer
+- - Internet Gateway
+- NAT Gateway
+- DRG – IPsec tunnels
+- Autonomous Data Warehouse
+- Autonomous Transaction Processing
+- OKE (Kubernetes) cluster master and worker nodes

+Public IP Addresses are assigned by Oracle and cannot be changed.

 ### Remote Peering Connectin

 An RPC is used to connect two VCNs in the different regions.